JoeriHermans/awflow/README.md

 ## Motivation

-Would you like fully reproducable research or workflows that seamlessly runs on HPC clusters?
+Would you like fully reproducable research or workflows that seamlessly run on HPC clusters?
-Tired of writing and managing Slurm submission scripts?
+Tired of writing and managing large Slurm submission scripts?
 Do you have comment out large parts of your pipeline whenever its results have been generated?
-Don't waste your precious time! `awflow` allows you to directly prototype in Python, on your personal computer.
-The module will take care of Slurm for you!
+Don't waste your precious time! `awflow` allows you to directly describe complex pipelines in Python, that run on your personal computer and large HPC clusters.

 ```python